nixers-projects/urnn/README.md

 ### convert/

-Written in C, this tool will convert all the images in images/ to a data.train file that follows the format specified by fann.
+This tool will convert all the images in images/ to a data.train file that follows the format specified by fann.

 ````
 num_data_sets input_vars output_vars